theresali-apple/web-app/README.md

    Last, attach the created policy to the new role.

 How:
-Please refer to the doc which with screenshot.
+Please refer to the doc Instruction.pdf which with screenshot.

 Before testing, you can lower the CPU threshold to 20% so that it is more sensitive to the stress testing.
 And adding port 22 to security group inbound rule, so that you can login to the instance.